 - What other horse-related stuff do you do here?
 (Besides trail rides or lessons or whatever you’re participating in at the time)

-- Do you board other people’s horses here?
+- Can other people’s horses board here?

 - Do you train horses here?